27 September 20217 minute read

 A sudden change in weight can be a sign of stress on your delivery route.
 When it comes to being a driver, weight gain can be a problem, since you sit behind a wheel for much of the day.
 Even courier drop-offs may not be enough to help, and added weight can lead to other health problems.

 There are a few suggestions to help.
 One is regular exercise, which can combat stress, help you sleep, and create positive change when it comes to managing weight.
-Plan your route to allow for time before or after work, or at lunch, when even a brisk walk will help.
+Using route optimization to allow for time before or after work, or at lunch, when even a brisk walk will help.
 On days off, plan longer exercise sessions.

 Another problem can be eating properly when you’re a delivery driver.
 Frequent meals from fast-food restaurants can cause a number of health problems, including weight gain.
 Make your own meals to take along as much as you can.